LP

 Info

-* SPECIAL LIMITED EDITION OF 500: 180G COKE BOTTLE GREEN TRANSPARENT VINYL IN HEAVYWEIGHT SLEEVE WITH OBI *
+* SPECIAL LIMITED EDITION: 180G COKE BOTTLE GREEN TRANSPARENT VINYL IN HEAVYWEIGHT SLEEVE WITH OBI *

 WRWTFWW Records is extremely excited to announce the deluxe vinyl release for Pizza Hotline's brilliant 2022 full-length Level Select.
 The liquid drum & bass meets Y2K era video gaming aesthetics game changer is now available in a limited edition coke bottle green transparent 180g vinyl double LP with a glorious 45rpm cut, packaged in a heavyweight 350gsm sleeve with obi.